Mountain Climber

 Mountain Climber Instructions

-- Start in a plank position with your hands directly under your shoulders and your body in a straight line from head to heels.
+1. Start in a high plank position with your hands directly under your shoulders and your body forming a straight line from head to heels.

-- Engage your core and bring your right knee towards your chest, keeping your foot off the ground.
+3. Drive your right knee toward your chest, keeping your foot off the ground.

 Mountain Climber Form & Visual